A world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.

 Tobias Leenaert is the author of How to Create a Vegan World: a Pragmatic Approach and the creator of the blog The Vegan Strategist.
 He is a longtime speaker and strategist, giving talks and trainings all over the world.
 He is also the founder of the Belgian organisation EVA, the only vegan organisation in the world to receive structural government funding.
 Leenaert began exploring the issue of consuming animals when he was twelve years old, although he only cut out all animal products from his diet ten years later.
 He lives in a rural area, with an ever-increasing number of rescued animals.

-ProVeg is an international food awareness organisation working to transform the global food system by replacing conventional animal-based products with plant-based and cultured alternatives.
+ProVeg International is a food awareness organisation working to transform the global food system by replacing 50% of animal products globally with plant-based and cultivated foods by 2040.

 “Diversity?
 Yes please!
 Where all attention is focused on the common cause, differences do not matter much.
 On the contrary, they are a strength.
 ProVeg welcomes anyone willing to commit to the shared purpose.
 All contributions are valued, however different and diverse they may be.
 People at ProVeg feel special among many special people.”

 Simon Sagmeister (leading the ProVeg Culture workshop on 24 August 2018)

 The foundation for this is the General Act on Equal Treatment.
 ProVeg commits not to discriminate directly or indirectly in recruitment or employment because of age, disability, sex, gender reassignment, pregnancy, maternity, race (which includes color, nationality, citizenship, and ethnic or national origins), sexual orientation, religion or belief, or because someone is married or in a civil partnership.
 These are known as ‘protected characteristics’.
 ProVeg actively supports diversity and the promotion of diversity in the points mentioned above.